SPDX-FileCopyrightText: Copyright (c) 2021-2026 NVIDIA CORPORATION & AFFILIATES. All rights reserved.

 self._num_vns = pcm.shape[1] # total number of variable nodes

-# internal value for llr clipping
+# Internal value for LLR clipping

-if not isinstance(llr_max, (int, float)):
+if llr_max is not None and not isinstance(llr_max, (int, float)):

 raise TypeError("llr_max must be int or float.")